DIY – How To Make A Milking Table. Read This Before You Start Drilling

 Plastic or PVC Edge Trim (Factory-Style Upgrade)

-For a more professional finish, screw a custom-cut plastic ring onto the underside (see photo).
+For a more professional finish, screw a custom-cut plastic ring onto the underside (see photo) AFTER using the staple method.

-Buy a length of PVC pipe or U-channel trim that matches the thickness of your table board.
+Buy a length of PVC pipe or U-channel trim that matches the opening the glory hole.

 Option 3